-^{(/1/}LRL)Trading, L.L.C. is owned by LRL Investments, L.P.
+: Less than 1%

+- (1) Alfred C. Liggins, III, the President, Chief Executive Officer and a director of Radio One, is the trustee and sole beneficiary of Alfred C. Liggins, III Revocable Trust, dated March 2, 1999. - (2) Includes shares held by (i) Alfred C. Liggins, III Revocable Trust, dated March 2, 1999, (ii) Alfred C. Liggins, III, individually, and (iii) Hughes-Liggins Family Partners, L.P. - (3) LRL Trading, L.L.C. is owned by LRL Investments, L.P.
 (99.725%) and Vada Hill (0.275%).
 LRL Investments, L.P. is owned by L. Ross Love (99.9%) and LRL Management Corporation (0.1%).
-LRL Management Corporation is whollyowned by L. Ross Love.
-Accordingly, L. Ross Love may be deemed the beneficial owner of some or all of the shares held by LRL Trading, L.L.C.

-^{(/2/}L.)Ross Love, who may be deemed beneficial owner of some or all of the shares held by LRL Trading, L.L.C. (see note 1 above) was elected as a member of our board of directors on June 5, 2001.

-- (/4/L.)Ross Love has controlling interest in LRC Love Limited Partnership and Love Family Limited Partnership, and accordingly, Mr. Love may be deemed to beneficially own some or all of the shares held by LRC Love Limited Partnership and Love Family Limited Partnership. - (/5/J.)Kenneth Blackwell has controlling interest in Windings Lane Partnership, Ltd., and accordingly, Mr. Blackwell may be deemed to beneficially own some or all of the shares held by Windings Lane Partnership, Ltd. - (/6/Calvin)D. Buford has controlling interest in Buford Family Limited Partnership, and accordingly, Mr. Buford may be deemed to beneficially own some or all of the shares held by Buford Family Limited Partnership.
+LRL Management Corporation is wholly-owned by L. Ross Love.
+Accordingly, L. Ross Love may be deemed the beneficial owner of some or all of the shares held by LRL Trading, L.L.C. - (4) L. Ross Love, who may be deemed beneficial owner of some or all of the shares held by LRL Trading, L.L.C. (see note (3) above) was elected as a member of our board of directors on June 5, 2001. - (5) Cheryl H. Love is the spouse of L. Ross Love, a director of Radio One (see note (4)), and, accordingly, Mr. Love may be deemed to beneficially own some or all of the shares held by Mrs. Love. - (6) L. Ross Love has a controlling interest in LRC Love Limited Partnership and Love Family Limited Partnership, and, accordingly, Mr. Love may be deemed to beneficially own some or all of the shares held by LRC Love Limited Partnership and Love Family Limited Partnership. - (7) J. Kenneth Blackwell has a controlling interest in Windings Lane Partnership, Ltd., and, accordingly, Mr. Blackwell may be deemed to beneficially own some or all of the shares held by Windings Lane Partnership, Ltd. - (8) Calvin D. Buford has a controlling interest in Buford Family Limited Partnership, and, accordingly, Mr. Buford may be deemed to beneficially own some or all of the shares held by Buford Family Limited Partnership.

+(9) Steven R. Love is the brother of L. Ross Love, a director of Radio One (see note (4)).